WWE SuperCard: Season 7

 Over 200 new cards have been added to the game with three tiers; Bio-Mechanical, Swarm, & Behemoth, launched on November 18, 2020.
 Brand new features such as Styles and Techniques were added to the game to give players an advantage when they play with the new addition to the game.
 A new currency was launched named "SuperCoins", replacing previous currency such as Team Battleground Points, Money in the Bank Contracts, and League Points.
 A new solo event mode was launched on December 3, 2020 named WarGames, named after NXT Takeover WarGames match, where usually two teams compete against each other inside a cage.
-In the event, there are 3 three rounds, in which you must take control of 3 rings at once, with the winner scoring the most points and a bonus addition of 20 points.
-WarGames has similar elements to Giants Unleashed, where you climb your way through the milestone rewards to obtain the event card, and elements of Road to Glory where both event modes have a set of points you must acquire to obtain the event card.
+In the event, there are 3 three rounds, in which the player takes control of three rings at once, with the winner scoring the most points and a bonus addition of 20 points.
+WarGames has similar elements to Giants Unleashed, where the player climbs through the milestone rewards to obtain the event card, and elements of Road to Glory where both event modes have a set of points the player must acquire to obtain the event card.
 Like most event modes, WarGames has a bout system, with a free bout occurring every 15 minutes.
 On January 20, 2021, WWE SuperCard launched a new tier named Royal Rumble '21 (titled after the pay-per-view of the same name) with over 150 new cards.
 Also, New Special Event Cards that have been released are special 3:16 Stone Cold Steve Austin Royal Rumble '21 Cards along with the coming of Royal Rumble '21 Fusion cards.
 Also, there has been a Legion Of Doom Leak in the Royal Rumble '21 Event Cards.
 On March 31, 2021, WWE SuperCard launched the WrestleMania 37 tier, along with a "dusting" feature that allows useless cards to be dusted to fill a points meter towards accessing a special draft board with 16 possible picks on a 4-x-4 draft board.
 Picks on the exclusive board are only at most 3 tiers below a player's Top 8 tier, with one card guaranteed as a pull of their tier, unless the player is WrestleMania 37-WrestleMania 37++, in which case the top cards which can be drawn are Royal Rumble '21.
 On May 6, 2021, a new event titled CodeBreaker (with similar elements to Last Man Standing, Giants Unleashed, and Clash of Champions) was established, with the first event card being Kane.
 On June 9, 2021, WWE SuperCard launched the Forged tier, featuring over 70 cards.
 On August 11, 2021, WWE SuperCard released the SummerSlam '21 tier, with the first event card being The British Bulldog.